 Drummer Ralph Gilmore well remembers playing with Ned, beyond the weed, iced coffees with bourbon at rehearsals.
 Gilmore, a rock-fusion drummer and singer with a mad record collection who later played with everyone from Street Pajama, Rainer’s Das Combo and the Guess Who, met Ned not long after landing in Tucson in ’76.
 His few years with the Rabbits in the early ’80s were, he says, a blast.

-“The Rabbits had so many incarnations,” Gilmore says.
+“The Rabbits had so many incarnations too,” Gilmore adds.
 “That’s how it was in those days.”

-Ned scammed his way into at least one lucrative gig, making up a phony setlist filled with radio songs he didn’t know to get hired, and worked at the old Hilton on Tucson’s Miracle Mile.
-Gilmore remembers playing the Hilton a lot, and also Ned developing a large following in Phoenix, and the motivations behind the shows.
-“It was never about stardom with Ned.
+Ned scammed his way into at least one lucrative gig—making up a phony setlist filled with radio songs he didn’t know to get hired—and it worked at the old Hilton on Tucson’s Miracle Mile.
+Gilmore recalls the Hilton nights, and the group developing a large following in Phoenix, but mostly Ned's motivations: “It was never about stardom with Ned.
 It was always about the music.”

 Ned recorded his lone album in 1981, the long out-of-print, German release Drugstore Cowboy, a star-popping singsong fest filled of heart-surging twang and melancholy country.
 The Dusty Chaps' George Hawke wrote and produced the album, recorded at the old Lee Furs recording studio.
 Sonically it was up-to-the-moment, and Hawke’s songs fit Ned like an embroidered cowboy shirt.